 - 1. Prepare the EA The purpose of the EA is to determine the extent and severity of environmental impacts.
 As described for an EIS, the EA should be succinct, describe impacts to both the natural and built environment, and account for direct, indirect, and cumulative effects.
 If the analysis identifies significant environmental impacts, an EIS must be prepared.
-Refer to the NEPA & SEPA webpage for additional guidance on preparing an EA. - Scoping Scoping is recommended, but not required for an EA (40 CFR 1501.9, 23 CFR 771.119).
+Refer to the Preparing an EA document on WSDOT's NEPA & SEPA webpage for additional information. - a.
+Scoping Scoping is recommended, but not required for an EA (40 CFR 1501.9, 23 CFR 771.119).
 Because scoping is optional for an EA, an NOI is not required.
+However, WSDOT's EA initiation letter is used to establish the NEPA start date.
+40 CFR 1501.10 states that agencies shall complete EAs within one year unless a senior agency official of the lead agency approves a longer period in writing and establishes a new time limit.
+One year is measured from the date of agency decision to prepare an EA (FHWA's response to the initiation letter) to the publication of the EA or FONSI.

 Advertisement of the optional scoping meeting in a local newspaper or on the project website is sufficient.
-For more information on the project scoping process, see Chapter 300. - b.
-Alternatives to the proposal The environmental document includes a comparison of impacts for different alternatives to the proposal.
-An EA must discuss the No-Build alternative but may include only one build alternative.
+For more information on the project scoping process, see Chapter 300.